nativesintech/native-american-costumes/README.md

 # Should I wear a Native American costume?

-The definitive answer to the age old question.
+The definitive answer to the age old question 🤔.